RandomStudio/random-studio/src/pages/projects/a-virtual-fashion-graduation-show-for-the-royal-academy-of-antwerp.md

     marginTop: 0
     marginLeft: 0
-    caption: Through the traditional eyes of classic fashion show cameras, the visitor is invited to view and experience a innovative digital event.[WWW.SHOWWW](http://www.showww)takes place in an online structure
+    caption: Through the traditional eyes of classic fashion show cameras, the visitor is invited to view and experience a innovative digital event.
-      that references our shared understanding of space, but is enhanced using digital tools.
+      [WWW.SHOWWW](http://www.showww) takes place in an online structure that references our shared understanding of space, but is enhanced using digital tools.
 The platform independently showcases the elaborate creations of all 140 Bachelor students across three year levels and 9 Masters’ students in an event that unfolds live over a number of hours,